TUFAN A. (Group Representative)

 MEHMET YÜCEL İ.

-I was born in Istanbul in November 1986.
-After completing my education respectively, I worked in the operations department of a private bank for three years in a managerial position.
-As soon as I could spare time, I would take pictures of the planes landing and taking off on the terrace of a shopping mall in Yeşilköy.
-At this very moment, I listened to my inner voice and our paths merged with Pegasus Airlines in April 2015.
+I was born in Istanbul.
+After completing my education, I worked in the operations department of a private bank for three years.
+When I had time, I would take photos of planes landing and taking off on the terrace of a shopping mall in Yeşilköy.
+At this time, I listened to my inner voice and in 2015, our paths merged with Pegasus Airlines.

-Over time, I personally witnessed how true things like the Pegasus culture and family environment that I heard in the early days were.
-When faced with any problem, whether it is about my private life or my flight life, the words "tell me what we can do for you, please" are proof that we are a nice family.
-In this context, when I heard that our company, which always opens new windows about aviation in our country, has entered a new formation under the name of PEER SUPPORT, I wanted to voluntarily participate.
+Over time, I have personally witnessed how true the facts such as Pegasus culture and family environment that I heard in the early days are.
+When I encounter any problem, whether it is about my private life or flight life, the words "please tell me what we can do for you" are proof that we are a beautiful family.
+In this context, when I heard that our company, which always opens new windows about aviation in our country, has entered into a new formation under the name of PEER SUPPORT, I wanted to take part voluntarily.

-We are at your side with PEER SUPPORT program.
-The daily problems we face and the difficulties we face affect our daily life and professional life.
-While we continue our struggle amid all these difficulties, we are here to make you feel better with our “transparency, confidentiality and solution-oriented approach” in our program that we set out with the idea that we will understand each other better.
+We are with you with PEER SUPPORT, that is, the peer support program.
+The problems we experience daily and the difficulties we face greatly affect our daily life and business life.
+While we continue our struggle in all these difficulties, we are here to make you feel better with our "transparency, confidentiality and solution-oriented approach" in our program, which we set out with the principle that we understand us better.